sweetmantech/sweetmantech/README.md

 ## the dev for onchain music. 🌜🌞🌛

-I'm building on a toolkit for musicians on the superchain. 🧰
+I'm building a toolkit for musicians on the superchain. 🧰

 I'm a software engineer.
 I have worked with top onchain music platforms ([sonata](https://github.com/Coop-Records/sonata/), [mint songs](https://zora.co/collections/0x2B5426A5B98a3E366230ebA9f95a24f09Ae4a584), [decent](https://decent.xyz/), [chill pill](https://pharmacy.chillrx.io/) & more) and musicians like
 - [Megan Thee Stallion](https://boa.megantheestallion.com/)